7788boy/CS_T0828_HW1/README.md

 The following specs were used to create the original solution.

 * Ubuntu 18.04 LTS
-* NVIDIA GEFORCE RTX 2080
+* NVIDIA GeForce RTX 2080

 ## Download Official Image
 You can download the training and testing dataset from Kaggle.